Road to Revolution: The Boston Massacre

 The British soldiers who fired on the crowd were brought to trial nearly seven months after the showdown on King Street.
 One of their principal legal defenders in court was John Adams, who would go on to become one of the key figures of the American Revolution and the second President of the United States.
-By stressing that the soldiers acted in self defense against an unruly mob, Adams and his partner Josiah Quincy ultimately won an acquittal for six of the eight defendants.
+By stressing that the soldiers had acted in self defense against an unruly mob, Adams and his partner Josiah Quincy ultimately won an acquittal for six of the eight defendants.
 The other two Redcoats were convicted of manslaughter.
 For their punishment under English law, the letter "M" for murder was branded on their thumbs with a hot iron.
 After that, they were released.

 The Boston Massacre emerged as a seminal moment in the buildup to the American Revolution.
-Over the next five years, colonial resistance continued to strengthen against British taxation and other measures passed by a parliament nearly 3,000 miles away that lacked any American representation.
+Over the next five years, colonial resistance continued to strengthen in the face of further British attempts to assert their control over the colonies.
 The uneasy stillness would finally be broken by the crash of musketry on the fields of Lexington and Concord on April 19, 1775.

 Angel in the Whirlwind: The Triumph of the American Revolution by Benson Bobrick.